fledge-iot/fledge/docs/08_developer/03_systemtest.rst

 - **FOGLAMP_EXE**: the foglamp script.
 Based on the *FOGLAMP_ROOT* variable and the presence of the *foglamp* command, the *foglamp-test* utility has already selected the script for you.
 By using the variable, you will have consistent executions along the whole suite.
 - **FOGBENCH_EXE**: the fogbench script.
 As for *FOGLAMP_EXE*, this variable guarantees the consistency of the execution along the whole suite.
 - **SUITE_NAME**: the name of the suite that is currently executed.
-The variable is also the name o the directory containing the suite files.
+The variable is also the name of the directory containing the suite files.
 - **SUITE_BASEDIR**: the path to the suite directory, i.e. the directory containing all the suite files.
 - **TEST_BASEDIR**: the path to the tests directory, i.e. the directory containing the building blocks (the test files) for the suites.
 - **RESULT_DIR**: the path to the result directory, which is part of the suite.